vlandham/vlandham.github.com/_drafts/multivariate_maps.md

 - tutorial
 ---

 There are many types of maps that are used to display data.
 [Choropleths](http://axismaps.github.io/thematic-cartography/articles/choropleth.html) and [Cartograms](https://en.wikipedia.org/wiki/Cartogram) provide two great examples.
-I gave a talk long long ago about [these kinds of interesting maps](http://vallandingham.me/city_camp_abstract_maps_notes.html).
+I gave a talk, long long ago, about some [these map varieties](http://vallandingham.me/city_camp_abstract_maps_notes.html).

-But what I wondered is what happens when you try to visualize more than one variable?
+Most of these more common map types focus on a particular variable that is displayed.
+But what if you have multiple variables that you would like to present on a map at the same time?

-Here is my attempt to collect examples of multivariate maps I've found in a loose categorization.
+Here is my attempt to collect examples of multivariate maps I've found and organize them into a loose categorization.
 Follow along, or dive in to the references to spur on your own investigations and inspirations!

 Before we begin, certainly you've heard by now that, even for geo-related data, a map is _not_ always the right answer.
 With this collection, I am just trying to enumerate the various methods that have been attempted, without too much judgement as to whether it is a 'good' or 'bad' encoding.
 Ok?
 Ok!